 Exchanging money in Argentina

-So you’ve brought your US dollars or Euros with you to Argentina – but how do you now get Argentine pesos?
+So you’ve brought your US dollars or euros with you to Argentina.
+But how do you now get Argentine pesos?

-While some restaurants and shops do accept dollars and Euros (there’ll usually be a sign with their rate, usually at the counter), they’re the exception rather than the rule.
+While some restaurants and shops do accept dollars and euros (there’ll usually be a sign with their rate, usually at the counter), they’re the exception rather than the rule.

 Here are a few ways you can exchange money in Argentina – both officially and on the blue market.